Moto Z4 is both a midrange phone and a Verizon 5G early-adopter machine

 Overall the Moto Z4 feels more premium than the cheaper plastic Pixel 3A XL.
 The OLED display offers a good amount of brightness and contrast.
 When I watched videos on the screen there was a nice balance of color and dynamic range.

 There's an optical fingerprint sensor is built into the display, similar to the technology used on OnePlus 6T and 7 Pro.
-As with the OnePlus phones, setup was seamless however I found myself having to scan my finger several times to get it to work.
-I'm curious if over time, I nail the positioning on the first try.
+As with the OnePlus phones including the 7 Pro, setup was seamless however I found myself having to scan my finger several times to get it to work.
+I'm curious if, over time, I nail the positioning on the first try.
 In a bit of good news, however, the 3.5mm headphone jack has returned along the bottom of the phone after disappearing on last year's Z3 and Z2 Force.

 The Moto Z4 lacks wireless charging and IP-rated water resistance (Motorola says the phone can withstand spills and rain).
 The omission of these features are just a couple of the sacrifices made to help the Z4 make that $499 price point.